1. Do we keep our health problems private or do we talk openly about them?

-This is an ongoing tough choice we face whenever we communicate with friends and family, whether it be in person, by phone, by email or even text.
-If we talk about our health problems, some of them may respond judgmentally or even turn away from us.
+If we talk about our health problems, some friends and family members may respond judgmentally or even turn away from us.
 And even those who don’t turn away may change the way they relate to us.
-We want to be treated as whole people and as adults, but if we share our health struggles with others, we risk being treated like a shadow of our former self or, even worse, as dependent children.
+We want to be treated as whole people and as adults, but if we share our health struggles with others, we risk being treated like a shadow of our former selves.

-On the other hand, if we keep quiet about our health issues—perhaps even acting “fake healthy” as I’ve been known to do— we risk leading others to misunderstand what we can and cannot do.
+On the other hand, if we keep quiet about our health issues, we risk leading others to misunderstand what we can and cannot do.
 In addition, by keeping quiet, we’re passing up the possibility of receiving much needed support—both emotional and practical.

 If you’re like me, it can be exhausting, both physically and mentally, to continually assess and decide what you will and what you will not share with others about your health.

 There’s no right or wrong course of action here, but it’s a choice that, for me, has been costly, both to my pocketbook and, at times, to my health.
-I used to spend hours and hours, utterly exhausting myself, combing the Internet for cures.
+I used to spend hours and hours, using up what little energy I had, combing the Internet for cures.
 As I wrote about in my piece “Finding the Health Information You Need on the Internet,” anyone can create a website, set up a payment plan, and ask for your credit card number.
-Anyone.
-Treatments-for-sale can be packaged to sound very seductive.
 People spend thousands of dollars on false cures.
 I know because I've done it.

 On the other hand, I’ve also read about people who’ve been helped by alternative or unconventional treatments, so it may not be wise to decide to disregard them entirely.
-These tough choices—what to take, what not to take, how to assess the monetary costs, what to tell our doctor about what we’re taking or not taking—also make up a major part of the workload for those of us with chronic health problems.
+These are tough choices: what to take, what not to take, how to assess the monetary costs, what to tell our doctor about what we’re taking or not taking.

 4. Do we push our body to the limit or do we always play it safe?